 - those who have complex and/or multiple health conditions that increase the risk of severe COVID-19.

 The full recommendation, including rationale, can be found here.

 Proof of vaccination

 Proof of vaccination verifies that a person is up-to-date with their COVID-19 vaccinations.
-You must show either a printed or electronic form before entering a business establishment or venue.

 There are 3 different types of proof available that you can get for free:

 - a COVID-19 digital certificate

 - an International COVID-19 Vaccination Certificate for overseas travel.

 The COVID-19 vaccination certificate can be viewed or printed through:

 Find out how to add your proof of vaccination status to the Check in Qld app.